Kuwait Tower [OKKK_TWR]

 3.1 Runway Selection

 At Kuwait International Airport (OKKK), the preferential runway is 34 for arrivals and 33L for departures which may be utilised with a tailwind of up to 5kts.
 If the tailwind component is greater than 5kts then the 15/16 config should be used for arrivals and departures.
 If the 15s have to be utilised then 15R is the favoured departure runway and 16 is used for arrivals.
-Runway 34/16 are should be used for those parked in the Cargo City Aprons.
+Runway 34/16 should be used for those parked in the Cargo City Aprons.

 References to Use